 from walls or windows are prohibited.
 Windows are furnished with compliant

 blinds or shades.

 - Total wall space covered by permitted combustible material (such as posters, corkboards or calendars) must be less

 than 10%.
 Any additional combustible material on the walls must be framed

 under glass or acrylic/Plexiglas.

 - No metal tacks, fasteners, screws or nails.
-We recommend Scotch® Mounting Putty or Command strips, as these products will likely not remove paint or cause damage to walls.
-Do not remove the Command strips at the end of the year; these will be removed by Facilities Management staff.
+We recommend Scotch Removable Mounting Putty, as this product will likely not remove paint or cause damage to walls.
 Please test the putty product on one area of your wall before using in multiple areas.
 You can be held financially responsible for any damages made to your wall.